A guide to things to do in Fuerteventura

 The surfers' paradise of Fuerteventura is an island for anyone who wants to try their hand at water sports.
 From windsurfing and paddle boarding to sailing and kiteboarding, the warm winds here make it all possible.

 To watch the pros in action, Sotavento in the south is home to the Professional Windsurfers Association world windsurfing speed and slalom event, usually running from July into August.

 Or, if you are planning to visit Fuerteventura in November, the International Kite Festival is held in Cotillo, in the Corralejo Dunes Natural Park.
 Go there to watch skilled kite flyers and enthusiasts from around the world.

-The high streets and commercial centres, which can be found in all resorts across the island, will keep you well-stocked with groceries, gifts or things to treat yourself with after taking advantage of our deals on cheap holidays to Fuerteventura.
+The high streets and commercial centres, which can be found in all resorts across the island, will keep you well-stocked with groceries, gifts or things to treat yourself with after taking advantage of our deals on last minute holidays to Fuerteventura.

 The more seasoned shopper will head to Las Rotondas Centre in the capital Puerto del Rosario.
 It has enough well-known Spanish and English high-street shops to keep you busy all day – Zara, H&M, Game, Quiksilver and more.
 Or Antigua has a good selection of interesting souvenirs and crafts.

 It's worth knowing that – as the Canary Islands are duty-free – tobacco, alcohol and perfumes are cheaper than in the rest of Europe.
 You might want to pack light on the way to leave room.